JavenCao/Thala_Rescue_workflow/README.md

 Folder names and Bam file names should be same, which should be the sample names.

-Python module dependency: pysam, numpy, and commonly used software and their resources such as [GATK](https://software.broadinstitute.org/gatk/) and [GATK_Bundle](https://software.broadinstitute.org/gatk/download/bundle) and [Picard](https://broadinstitute.github.io/picard/).
+Python module dependency: pysam, numpy, and commonly used software and their resources such as [GATK](https://software.broadinstitute.org/gatk/), [GATK_Bundle](https://software.broadinstitute.org/gatk/download/bundle), [Picard](https://broadinstitute.github.io/picard/) and [vcftools](https://vcftools.github.io/examples.html)
 ____________________________________________________________________________________________________________

+Now let's start.

-Now let's start, and suppose our working directory is /home/data/Thalaproject.
+Suppose our working directory is **/home/data/Thalaproject**.

 * Step1: create the rescue folder by running the following command in bash: